ApexAI/apex_rostest/apex_launchtest_ros/examples/README.md

 Usage:
 > apex_launchtest examples/talker_listener.test.py

-This test launchtes the talker and listener example nodes from demo_nodes_py and interacts with them via their ROS interfaces.
+This test launches the talker and listener example nodes from demo_nodes_py and interacts with them via their ROS interfaces.
 Remaps are used so that one of the tests can sit in between the talker and the listener and change the data on the fly.